Full Mouth Dental Implants

 Dentures also don’t help improve the oral health of your mouth.
 Dental implants will stop bone loss and restore your oral health.
 We rarely recommend dentures to patients given their shortcomings, and we offer many solutions to help patients from a variety of financial backgrounds to afford dental implants.Back To Top

 An individual dental implant is a single titanium screw with a single-tooth crown.
 It’s a procedure that is often used to replace a single tooth, especially if there are no other problems with oral health.
-All-on-4 (also known as all on four, full arch replacement, and teeth in a day) refers to the procedure where an entire row of teeth is replaced in one efficient procedure using only 4 screws (implants).Back To Top
+Full arch (also known as full mouth, all-on-x, 4-on-1, and teeth in a day) refers to the procedure where an entire row of teeth is replaced in one efficient procedure using only 4 screws (implants).Back To Top

 Our $14,950 price for a full arch replacement is all-inclusive.
 Other dental offices often bill per session (e.g., advertise a price only for the cost of the surgery but not the final teeth) or per appointment, which makes it difficult to accurately budget for the total cost.
 Our up-front pricing includes all possible costs, including:

 - Any other appointment, session, or adjustments that are needed.

 A small proportion of patients might have very thin jawbone and will need bone-grafting.
 If this is needed, the extra costs will be communicated during the initial consultation so that our patients can rest assured they won’t face hidden fees or surprise costs.Back To Top